Selling An Inherited Property

 What’s the next step?

-If you’ve decided to go down the route of using a property buying company, Good Move can help make the sale as quick and easy as possible.
+If you’ve decided to go down the route of using a ‘we buy any house’ company, Good Move can help make the sale as quick and easy as possible.

 We’ve established ourselves as one of the most regulated property buying company in the UK, and are members of the NAPB (National Association of Property Buyers).

 If you would like a valuation for your property or for one of our RICS-approved surveyors to discuss a cash offer, then get in touch with us today.